reiddraper/simple-check/doc/intro.md

 ;; =>           :smallest [[0 -1]]}}
 ```

-This process of shrinking is down automatically, even for our more complex
+This process of shrinking is done automatically, even for our more complex
 generators that we write ourselves.

 ## Generators